lorenz-gorini/ECON0127_term2/README.md

 # ECON0127_term2
-This code is my submission for "Statistical Learning (ECON0127)" exam in term 2 at University College London (UCL).
+This repository contains my submission for "Statistical Learning (ECON0127)" exam in term 2 at University College London (UCL).

+You find the assignment in ``final.Rmd`` and the data in ``data_for_exam``, where you may also find a brief variable explanation.